2025 SEASON

 2023 Dick Howser Trophy – Semifinalist

-2023 ABCA/Rawlings NCAA Division I Atlantic All-Region first team, All-Sun Belt Conference 1st
+2023 ABCA/Rawlings NCAA Division I 2023 ABCA/Rawlings NCAA Division I Atlantic All-Region first team, All-Sun Belt Conference 1st Team

-2023 All-America ABCA/Rawlings 1st, NCBWA Division I All-America Team
+2023 ABCA/Rawlings All-America 1st Team, NCBWA Division I All-America Team

 Coastal Carolina Records: Single-Season RBI 83 RunsOver three years, Bender hit .326 in 144 games played with 130 starts.
 Defensively, the junior from Myrtle Beach, S.C., totaled 370 putouts with 30 assists without committing any errors.
 As a sophomore in 2023, Bender set the Coastal Carolina single-season RBI record with 83 runs batted in while hitting .341 with 86 hits, 13 doubles, two triples, and 19 homers.
 Bender was named to the All-Sun Belt Conference first team while hitting in the cleanup spot in the top offense in the Sun Belt.